CORPORATE EMPLOYEE BENEFITS

-When the insurer or TPA approves a pre-certification form, they will send a letter of guarantee to the healthcare provider which counts as proof of cover for upcoming diagnostic tests or medical treatment and defines benefit details like co-pay and limits.
+When the insurer or TPA approves a pre-certification form, they will send a letter of guarantee to the healthcare provider which counts as proof of cover for upcoming diagnostic tests or medical treatment and defines benefit details like co-pays and limits.

 Hazardous Sports Cover

 Travel insurances cover most sporting activities.
-However some dangerous sporting activities involve more risk and require extra coverage like scuba diving, rock climbing and paragliding.
+However, some dangerous sporting activities involve more risk and require extra coverage like scuba diving, rock climbing and paragliding.

-See country of origin.
+See the country of origin.

 Inpatient Treatment (IP)